 -

-Cytomegalovirus-Associated Anterior Segment Infection CME
+Cytomegalovirus-Associated Anterior Segment Infection

 Early diagnosis and treatment of CMV-associated anterior segment infection is essential to avoid visual loss, and therapy of glaucoma is an important adjunct to management.